Get Connected &

 - Herbal Academy Herbarium: Subscription-based service (~$45/year) with great monographs and more intermediate- advanced articles.
 Access here.

-- You'll also find monographs at various links mentioned separately here, including Sharol Tilgner's site, A Modern Herbal (more than 100 years old, though), The Naturopathic Herbalist, and the science-y sources listed below.
+- You'll also find monographs at various links mentioned separately here, including Sharol Tilgner's site, A Modern Herbal (more than 100 years old, though, so balance it with more recent sources), The Naturopathic Herbalist (note that these are brief and not very detailed), the science-y sources listed below, and herb books.

 - HerbCraft.org Article Index | Jim McDonald: www.herbcraft.org/articleindex.html Jim has compiled tons of informative herb writings from the world's top herbalists, well-organized by topic.